raul23/search-ebooks/README.rst

    **Status:** working on it

+2. Add support for `Lucene`_ as a powerful search backend since it has "indexing and search features, as well as spellchecking, hit highlighting and advanced analysis/tokenization capabilities".
-2. Test on linux
+3. Test on linux
-3. Create a `docker`_ image for this project
+4. Create a `docker`_ image for this project
-4. Add tests on `Travis CI`_
+5. Add tests on `Travis CI`_
-5. Eventually add documentation on `Read the Docs`_
+6. Eventually add documentation on `Read the Docs`_
-6. Add support for multiprocessing
+7. Add support for multiprocessing
-7. Implement a GUI, specially to make navigation of search results easier since you can have hundreds of matches for a given search query
+8. Implement a GUI, specially to make navigation of search results easier since you can have hundreds of matches for a given search query

    Though, for the moment not sure which GUI library to choose from